What is Linux?

 If something went wrong, not all is lost.

-• The computer is working, but one or more features seem broken.
-Bluetooth or WiFi don’t work, or a touchscreen is unresponsive.
-In these cases, make sure that your hardware is supported, and try to install its proprietary drivers.
+- The computer is working, but one or more features seem broken.
+Bluetooth or Wi-Fi don’t work, or a touchscreen is unresponsive.
+In these cases, make sure that your hardware is supported, and try to install their proprietary drivers if available.

-• I can see my desktop, but text and icons look very small.
+- I can see my desktop, but text and icons look very small.
 Go to settings and search for display scaling, then increase the slider until your desktop looks fine.
-This happens because you are using a 2K or 4K screen, which has more pixels than a regular screen.
-After applying your new scaling setting, reboot.
-Sometimes some elements will still look blurry until you do.
+This happens because you are using a high resolution screen, which has a greater pixel density than a regular screen.
+After applying your new scaling setting, reboot your machine.

-Some programs might be missing, or you may need something that isn’t installed by default.
+Some programs might be missing, or you may need something that doesn’t come installed by default.

-To install new software, open the Software app on GNOME (the name can vary) or Discover on KDE.
-From there, simply search for any software you need, and install it.
+To install new software, open the “Software” app on GNOME, or “Discover” on Plasma.
+From there, simply search for any software that you want, and then install it.

-With a Linux desktop and the software you need, you should be ready to use your device.
+With a Linux desktop and your programs installed, you should be ready to use your device.
 If you can, spend some time exploring and changing settings to customize your system, and make the most out of it.

-If you had any issues that are beyond the scope of this post, and can’t find a solution online, feel free to send me a message (links in the home page), or ask on Reddit or a Linux forum.
-You may also have HexChat, Konversation, or another IRC client, which you can use to chat with other Linux users and developers in a public room.
+If you had any issues that are beyond the scope of this post, and can’t find a solution online, feel free to either contact me (links in the home page), or ask on Reddit / a Linux forum.